 HNL Airport Pet Relief Area Map

-What to Expect from the Daniel K. Inouye Airport Pet Relief Stations
+What to Expect from Honolulu Airport Pet Relief Stations

 The pet relief station located between the parking structures is the nicest of the three.
 This is a fully-fenced grassy area surrounded by palm trees.
 These trees are a nice inclusion, as they provide shade for playing animals on the hottest summer days.
 Additionally, this location is very convenient for passengers entering and exiting the airport—it is in the center of the main parking area.